 - ´Lemon Delight´ flowers are a beautiful lemon yellow.
 It will get 12 to 24 inches tall.

-- ‘Showstar´™ is another tall grower that gets 14-24 inches tall with golden yellow flowers.
+- ‘Showstar´™ is another tall grower that gets 14 to 24 inches tall with golden yellow flowers.